-Kathy and Frank Dotzler Proprietors
+Frank Dotzler Proprietors

-For Frank and Kathy, wine has always been rooted in romance and adventure.
+For Frank, wine has always been rooted in romance and adventure.
 It was on their Napa Valley honeymoon in 1997 that they first fell in love with the land.
 They bought a 20-acre parcel and set out to make a dream come true, naming the place True Vineyard.
 Their winemaking philosophy came together at True.
 How to yield the best, not the most, from each vine.
 And how to produce wine that embodies a sense of place.

 In 2003, they expanded their dream, acquiring Outpost Winery and Vineyard, bringing on the winemaking legend, Thomas Rivers Brown.
 Since then, the three friends have blazed a long and fruitful trail, working to capture the magic and beauty of the region in some of the world’s best wines.

 Mark and Donna were both raised in pharmacy families, a practice that set the foundation for their winemaking philosophy.
 Their approach is one of scientific curiosity and a belief that to create anything great, one must walk a path of patience, discipline and determination.

 The couple’s roots in Napa Valley started in the early 1980s, meeting with vintners and learning the rhythms of crafting a single vineyard, terroir-driven wine.
 The result of that patient journey is Pulido~Walker, three vineyards that produce extraordinary natural wines, each a strong reflection of its own unique sense of place.